 Facebook Ads: Pros and Cons

 A downside of Meta Ads is the time involved to close a lead.
-Unlike Google Ads, which sends traffic to a landing page to book an estimate, it’s best to keep users on the Meta platform to maintain a low CPL (cost-per-lead).
+Unlike Google Ads, which sends bottom-of-funnel (traffic this is already interested in your services) to a landing page to book an estimate, it’s best to keep users on the Meta platform to maintain a low CPL (cost-per-lead).

 At the time of writing this article there is currently no way to book an estimate directly on the Meta platform.
-Therefore it will require outreach to book an estimate from a new lead generated via Facebook Ads.
+Therefore, outreach may be required to book an estimate from a new lead generated via Facebook ads.

-Given the lack of buyer intent on social media you can expect a healthy close ratio to range between 35-45%.
+Given the lack of buyer intent on social media you can expect a healthy set rate between 50-70%.

 Google Ads: Pros and Cons